-People would have to frequent this establishment often to work through the wide array of special fragrant organic teas offered there.
-A few of the canisters were empty (probably awaiting a fresh shipment) but with so many choices from which to choose, the selection process can be a daunting one.
+People would have to frequent this establishment often to work through the vast array of special fragrant organic teas offered there.
+A few of the canisters were empty (probably awaiting a new shipment), but with so many choices from which to choose, the selection process can be a daunting one.

 Choosing a Teacup

 The next step in this ritual of experiencing The Path of Tea to its fullest extent was choosing the teacup in which we wished to drink our tea once brewed and delivered to our table.
-My friend and I were directed to shelving with a great assortment of various shaped and sized vessels.
+A vast assortment of various shaped and sized vessels are on shelving.
 We each chose one that would be ours for this occasion of sipping tea in this tranquil environment.

-Those glass bottomed teapots were brought to our table with our personally selected choice of tea.
+Those glass bottomed teapots came to our table via our waitress with our personally selected choice of tea.
 Our taste adventure was about to begin.
-My friend Lisa decided to have one of their homemade cookies along with her tea and she reported it as being delicious.
+My friend Lisa decided to have one of their homemade cookies along with her tea, and she reported it as being delicious.

 What amazed me was the aroma and flavor of the tea!
-It aptly replicated the fragrant dried tea that I had smelled and the taste was so clean and flavorful.
-Special water is utilized in brewing the tea and without a doubt I have personally never tasted a tea quite so flavorful.
+It aptly replicated the fragrant dried tea that I had smelled, and the taste was so clean and flavorful.
+They use special water in brewing the tea, and without a doubt, I have personally never tasted a tea quite so tasty.

 Each small teapot filled our cups many times over with that wholesome goodness at only $4.00 per person.
-What a delectable journey and quiet respite from the ordinary!
+What a delightful journey and quiet respite from the ordinary!

 Looking up from where we were seated were strings of colorful folded origami objects hanging down from the ceiling.
-If one wishes to learn how to make origami objects this can be learned at The Path of Tea.
+One can learn how to make origami objects at The Path of Tea.
 Check their website for times and prices.

 Certified Tea Master

-Thia McKann was one of very few certified tea masters in the United States.
-According to their website there were 13 others at the time I wrote this and she was the only one in Texas.
+Thia McKann was one of very few accredited tea masters in the United States.
+According to their website, there were 13 others at the time I wrote this, and she was the only one in Texas.
 Assuredly one has to have a keen sense of taste and smell as well as knowledge of the subject to be credentialed in that area.

 Chris McKann now continues their shared passion since Thia passed on to the next realm of existence in December of 2012.
 You can read more about the founders of The Path of Tea here.

-They are open 7 days a week with the following hours of operation:
+They are open seven days a week with the following hours of operation:

-The Path of Tea will take you on a sensual journey of scents, tastes and flavors all the while set in a most tranquil of settings.
+The Path of Tea will take you on an exciting journey of scents, tastes, and flavors all the while set in a most tranquil of settings.
 I can’t wait for my next visit!
-Thank you Lisa for introducing this wonderful setting to me.
+Thank you, Lisa, for introducing this magnificent setting to me.